matanmar/Forkify/README.md

 Recipe application with custom recipe uploads. search for recipe and save them to your favorite.

-Used JS, HTML and CSS. this project do not inculde React. most of it is pure JS and OOP (classes).
+Used JS, HTML and CSS. this project do not inculde React. most of it is pure JS, OOP (classes) and DOM manipulation.

 ### for running the code: